bowers-illinois-edu/generalization/Manuscript/apsa_paper.md

 might argue that, say, a positive result **there** ought not be used as evidence on which to base a costly policy change **here**.

+Knowing about these criticisms, but still convinced that scientific research, researchers have developed a series of responses, changes in practice.

 When I asked policy makers whether a finding from a multi-city, coordinated, study would help